mdolab/pygeo/paper/paper.md

 For either case, the length, width, and height (or a subset) can be controlled in the optimization process as design variables.

 pyGeo interfaces with ESP and OpenVSP in similar ways.
-In both cases, an instance of the model is read in by a DVGeo object and its points are associated with coordinates in a mesh from a solver in the MACH framework using the DVGeo object.
+In both cases, an instance of the model is read in by a pyGeo and its points are associated with coordinates in a mesh from a solver in the MACH framework.
-The design variables built into the model are also read into the DVGeo object.
+The design variables built into the ESP or OpenVSP model are also read into pyGeo.

 #### Engineering Sketch Pad

 Engineering Sketch Pad (ESP) [@Haimes2013a] is an open-source CAD software for creating parametric geometries.
 ESP can be used to create general CAD models for applications ranging from conceptual to detailed design.
-These geometries can then be used in external analysis tools. pyGeo contains the module DVGeoESP which translates an ESP model into a form usable for the MACH framework and updates it with the changes throughout the optimization.
+These geometries can then be used in external analysis tools. pyGeo contains an interface to ESP which translates an ESP model into a form usable for the MACH framework and updates it with the changes throughout the optimization.

 #### OpenVSP

 OpenVSP [@McDonald2022a] is a tool for creating 3D parametric geometries.
 Typically used for conceptual design, OpenVSP can be used to create geometries commonly used in aircraft vehicle applications.
 These geometries can then be used in external analysis tools.
-The DVGeoVSP module in pyGeo tranlates an OpenVSP model for use within the MACH framework and keeps it updated as the design variables are changed in the optimization.
+The pyGeo's interface to OpenVSP tranlates an OpenVSP model for use within the MACH framework and keeps it updated as the design variables are changed in the optimization.

 ### Class Shape Transformation

 The class shape transformation (CST) methodology [@Kulfan2008] is a popular airfoil parameterization.
 It generates a shape by using Bernstein polynomials to scale a class function, which is most often a base airfoil shape.
-The class function is modified with two parameters, and the number of Bernstein polynomials is adjustable. pyGeo contains a module, DVGeoCST, that implements this airfoil parameterization.
+The class function is modified with two parameters, and the number of Bernstein polynomials is adjustable. pyGeo contains a module that implements this airfoil parameterization.
 The implementation supports design variables for the Bernstein polynomial weightings, the class function parameters, and the airfoil chord length.
-It includes methods to analytically compute derivatives of the airfoil's surface coordinates with respect to the design variables, which is useful for gradient-based optimization.
-DVGeoCST can be used only for 2D problems, such as airfoil optimization.
+It includes methods to analytically compute derivatives of the airfoil's surface coordinates with respect to the design variables, which is useful for gradient-based optimization. pyGeo's CST implementation can be used only for 2D problems, such as airfoil optimization.

 ### Constraints